sharetribe/flex-docs/src/docs/howto-events/like-feature/index.md

 ###### Step 1: Create a new file

-The Sharetribe Web Template (SWT) features two different listing page layouts.
+The Sharetribe Web Template features two different listing page layouts.
 In this tutorial, we will implement the like feature to the default ListingPageFullImage version, but you can just as well follow the instructions to implement it in ListingPageHeroImage as well.

 ```shell
 └── src